sdraken/Developer-Diary/Developer-Diary.md

 There aren't going to be daily updates (Maybe "Developer Logbook" would have been a more descriptive name) but substantial changes in any of my projects should be reflected in the diary.

+## 2024/12/17
+School has been winding down so I've had some time to work on ExhibitEngine, progress has been slow but steady.
+I'm still learning a lot which makes it difficult to commit to a certain design since I don't know if I'm missing something crucial.
+For example, communication between components is not something I had considered in detail.
+Trying to make the window and renderer components communicate with each other has made it clear that I need some sort of event system.
+Overall I should read more about SoC (Separation of Concern) as the design pattern seems well suited for ExhibitEngine.

 ## 2024/10/21
 My new project [ExhibitEngine](https://github.com/sdraken/ExhibitEngine) (or at least its skeleton) is finally up on GitHub!
 ExhibitEngine aims to be a developer portfolio, presented in a 3D-interactive experience.
 I've been spending the last 1-2 weeks researching how I should structure this project, and how I could start implementing some initial features.
 I've mostly read and watched a lot about the creation of games/game-engines.
 I didn't really think of my project as a game, but it has a lot of overlap.
 The questions I've been mostly considering myself with have been things like,
 - Cross-platform VS Windows Only